techtown-training/kubernetes-intro/exercise/exercise2.3-k8s_simple_example.md

 ### Recap

-We've learned several quite important concepts like Services, Pods, Replicasets and Configmaps.
+We've learned several quite important concepts like Services, Pods, ReplicaSets and Configmaps.
 But that's just a small part of what Kubernetes can do.
 Read more on [Kubernetes portal](http://kubernetes.io)